OlafTyc/QC-NGS/README.md

 - Homo sapiens
 - Arabidopsis thaliana

-If you miss anything in this list, please contact BU bioinformaticians and add the desired database by:
+If you miss anything in this list, please add them by:

 - Downloading a fasta-file with your sequence(s)and indexing your database/genome.
 By default, please index your genome/database with bowtie2.